2 Part Course |

 Advising Individual Vendors

-• Maximising CGT business asset disposal relief (BADR)
+• Maximising Capital Gains Tax (CGT) business asset disposal relief (BADR):

 • The importance of “trading company” status